 4) To identify and clarify the roles and responsibilities of the University and Training

 Sites

+5) This centralized guideline regarding resident safety is intended for program-specific additions and/or variations as appropriate.

 BACKGROUND

-The General Standards of Accreditation of The Royal College of Physicians and Surgeons of Canada and the College of Family Physicians of Canada set out in Part A of the Standards Applicable to the University and Affiliated Sites.
-Standard A.2.6 states:

-“All participating sites must ensure resident safety at all times, particularly considering hazards such as environmental toxins, exposure to infectious agents transmitted through blood and fluid, radiation, and potential exposure to violence from patients or others.”
+Indicator 4.1.3.2 of the General Standards of Accreditation for Institutions with Residency Programs states

+There is an (are) effective centralized policy(ies) addressing residents’ physical, psychological, and professional safety, including but not limited to:

+travel,

+patient encounters (including house calls),

+after-hours consultation,

+patient transfers (e.g., Medevac),

+complaint management, and

+fatigue risk management.

-Under the PAIRO-CAHO collective agreement between the Professional Association of Interns and Residents of Ontario (PAIRO) and the Council of Academic Hospitals of Ontario (CAHO), residents have dual status of being both postgraduate medical trainees registered in University programs and physicians employed by the hospitals.
+Under the PARO-CAHO collective agreement between the Professional Association of Residents of Ontario (PARO) and the Council of Academic Hospitals of Ontario (CAHO), residents have dual status of being both postgraduate medical trainees registered in University programs and physicians employed by the hospitals.
 As trainees, they are entitled to secure and private call rooms and secure access between call room facilities and service areas.
 Residents have access to and coverage for Occupational Health services (including TB tests, immunizations and follow-up, and post-exposure prophylaxis and management), on the same terms as applicable to other hospital employee groups.

 Accreditation Canada standards indicate that member hospitals must have an operational safety and security program for staff and patients.